trumanyardley/naturedex-legal/README.md

 ## 4. Data Storage

-All data you save in NatureDex — including sighting records, photos, and locations — is stored **locally on your device only**.
+All data you save in Leafnote — including sighting records, photos, and locations — is stored **locally on your device only**.
 We have no servers, no databases, and no cloud infrastructure.
 We have no ability to access, view, or recover your data.

 If you delete the App, all associated data is permanently removed from your device.